yassin-elkhamlichi/Spring-Boot-with-Rest-Api-/README.md

 > 🌐 Example REST endpoint:
 > `GET /api/users/5` → returns JSON: `{ "id": 5, "name": "Alice" }`
+> the users named end point is a resource
 ---

 ## 1.3.2 🔹 What is a **"Normal" API with `@Controller`**?